Relocating from the West Coast

 What will my Seattle or California home equity buy in North Texas?

 For most relocating buyers, a lot more home.
 North Texas costs less per square foot than coastal metros, so the equity from a West-Coast sale often covers a large down payment, or buys a newer, larger single-family home with a yard outright.
-The exact trade depends on your equity and the city, so I build you an honest, address-specific buying-power analysis rather than a generic promise.
+The exact trade depends on your equity and the city, so I build you a candid, address-specific buying-power analysis rather than a generic promise.
 Where you land, McKinney, Prosper, Celina, Frisco, Rockwall, also shifts what your money does.

 Is it really cheaper to live in North Texas than on the West Coast?

 On housing and income tax, generally yes, and that is the part that excites movers.
-The honest counterweight is property tax: Texas has no state income tax, but its property-tax rate is meaningfully higher than Washington's or California's.
+The counterweight is property tax: Texas has no state income tax, but its property-tax rate is meaningfully higher than Washington's or California's.
 Your overall cost usually still drops, but I walk you through the full math, including the tax, so the move is a pleasant surprise and not a hidden one.
 My relocation guide covers the tax comparison in detail.

 Should I sell my West-Coast home or keep it as a rental?

 It depends on your equity, your rate, the rental math and your appetite for being a long-distance landlord.
 Selling frees the equity to buy more home here with a smaller mortgage; keeping it can build wealth if it cash-flows, but managing a rental two time zones away is real work.
-I am a REALTOR®, not a financial advisor, so I lay out the trade-offs honestly and, if it helps, connect you with people on the West-Coast side.
+I am a REALTOR®, not a financial advisor, so I lay out the trade-offs plainly and, if it helps, connect you with people on the West-Coast side.
 Many movers I work with came from my Washington real-estate network.

 How do I buy in North Texas before I sell my current home?